MonCore/moncore/docs/public/02-system-architecture.md

 - Tier limits are enforced
 - AML risk is assessed

-Blocked transactions never reach the ledger.
+Blocked or flagged transactions never reach the ledger.

 ---

-## 7. Exposure & Regulatory Counters
+## 9. Exposure & Regulatory Counters

 MonCore computes real-time regulatory exposure directly from the ledger.